airbytehq/airbyte/airbyte-cdk/python/README.md

 # Connector Development Kit \(Python\)

-The Airbyte Python CDK is a framework for rapidly developing production-grade Airbyte connectors.
-The CDK currently offers helpers specific for creating Airbyte source connectors for:
+The Airbyte Python CDK is a framework for rapidly developing production-grade Airbyte connectors.The CDK currently offers helpers specific for creating Airbyte source connectors for:

 - HTTP APIs \(REST APIs, GraphQL, etc..\)
-- Singer Taps
 - Generic Python sources \(anything not covered by the above\)

 The CDK provides an improved developer experience by providing basic implementation structure and abstracting away low-level glue boilerplate.